H0wl3r2001/RAGPipeline/README.md

 Tests: `/health` returns ok, `/ingest` returns chunks > 0, `/query` returns answer + sources, empty question returns 400.

-## Design Decision: Word-Based Chunking vs. Tokenizer-Based Chunking

-The PROJECT_BRIEF specified fixed-size chunking at "500 tokens / 50 overlap."
-Implementing this literally would require a tokenizer — either `tiktoken` (OpenAI-specific, extra dependency) or a HuggingFace tokenizer pulled in via `sentence-transformers` or `transformers` (a heavy dependency tree).
-The brief's section 8 explicitly says "keep dependencies minimal — every added package should be justified."

-The decision was to use **word-based chunking** (~500 words / 50-word overlap) as a proxy, avoiding any tokenizer dependency.
-The tradeoff: words ≠ tokens.
-For English text, ~500 words approximates ~670 tokens (a ~1.3x ratio), so chunks are larger than the literal "500 tokens" target.
-This means fewer chunks per document (coarser retrieval) and slightly longer prompts (more context per chunk).
-The alternative — adding a tokenizer just for chunking — would have been a cleaner implementation of the spec but violated the minimal-dependencies principle for a portfolio project.
+## Why word-based chunking instead of a tokenizer

+The brief called for "500 tokens / 50 overlap" chunks.
+Doing that means either tiktoken (built for OpenAI's tokenizers, not really a fit here) or pulling in sentence-transformers/transformers just to count tokens, which is a heavy dependency for something this small.
+I chunk by words instead (~500 words / 50 overlap), which is a rough proxy of roughly 1.3 words per token in English, so chunks come out a bit bigger than "500 tokens" actually means.

-Phase 4 evaluation validated the decision: retrieval hit-rate was **100%** (20/20 questions retrieved the correct source document), confirming the imprecision didn't hurt retrieval quality in practice.
-The 65% answer relevance score was driven by the model not finding specific details within chunks (e.g., a specific page number or table value), not by retrieving the wrong document — which is a chunking granularity issue, not a tokenization issue.
-Semantic chunking or a tokenizer-based approach would be the natural next improvement.
+Did it matter?
+Retrieval hit-rate was 100% (20/20), so the model always found the right document.
+The 65% relevance score comes from another reason: it sometimes misses a specific page number or table value inside a chunk it retrieved correctly.
+That's a granularity problem, not a tokenization one, which is what the next round of work targets.

 ## Tuning Results (Phase 7a — chunk size / overlap / TOP_K sweep)